Cast Iron Sample Preparation

 Common Etchants for Cast Iron

-- 2% Nital: General purpose for most cast irons.
-Reveals ferrite grain boundaries and pearlite structure (2% HNO₃ in ethanol)
+- 2% Nital: General-purpose matrix etch for gray, ductile, malleable, and CGI cast irons.
+Reveals ferrite grain boundaries and pearlite structure (2 mL HNO₃ in 98 mL ethanol).
+Swab 5-15 s.

 Etching solutions and reagents for cast iron.
 Common etchants include 2% Nital and 4% Picral.
 Etching reveals the matrix structure, not the graphite.